Embrace the Hygge Trend and Get Cozy in Minneapolis Northwest

 And what’s a weekend adventure without some shopping?
 Pick up some hygge goodies, like hand-made Minnesota-themed gifts at the comfy shop, The Woods.
 Breathe in the comforting smells of bonfires, fall harvest, apple cider, pine trees and more in its wide selection of WoodWick Candles.
 Pick up gourmet baking mixes and cozy soup mixes, among other Minnesota-made gifts and unique home accessories.

 Pick up all the materials you need to create your next cuddly scarf, sweater, shawl and more at Amazing Threads.
-The store offers the widest selection of yarns in the Midwest and offers a variety of classes, whether you are just getting started knitting or crocheting or you have a specific project in mind.
-And if you’ve already got all the materials and instructions you need to get going on your next project, and are just looking to unite with fellow knitters, check out OMNI Brewing’s monthly knit and crochet group on the third Tuesday of each month from 6-8 p.m.
+The store offers the widest selection of yarns in the Midwest and offers a variety of classes, whether you are just getting started knitting or crocheting, or if you have a specific project in mind.

-Combine Minnesota nice with the latest trends in home decor and kitchen gadgets and you’ve got Goodthings.
+Combine Minnesota nice with the latest trends in home decor and kitchen gadgets and you’ve got GoodThings.
 The store is known for its quirky and one-of-a-kind gifts with a certain Midwestern flair.
 You can pick up a humorous gift for that goofy friend, get a practical kitchen gadget for the more serious friend, and pick up some warm home décor while you’re at it – all in one place!
+For the ultimate holiday shopping experience, head to The Shoppes at Arbor Lakes for its Plaid Market & OMNI Pop-Up Taproom on Black Friday and Small Business Saturday.
+Enjoy local craft beer from OMNI Brewing Co., while you shop 20 minnesota crafters, from jewelry and beauty products to home decor and dog apparel.
+Plus, enjoy fresh apple cider donuts, tacos and more at a variety of food trucks, all while you enjoy some live music.

 Whatever you’re hungry for, you’ll find a welcoming setting at one of the many enjoyable restaurants in Minneapolis Northwest.
 A cup of tea will take the chill out of the air and leave you feeling comfy.
 Whether you’re a tea connoisseur or a newbie, you will delight in the snug and whimsical setting that is The Mad Hatter Restaurant & Tea House.
 Grab brunch for a truly warm and captivating experience with scrumptious food and superb tea, all surrounded by quirky and elegant décor inspired by Alice in Wonderland.